 When you finally make it to your new home after a long-distance move, your top pet priority should be helping your dog adjust to its new surroundings.

-Give them time to sniff things out and explore, but try not to leave them alone at home for too long.
+Give them time to sniff things out and explore, but do not leave them alone at home for too long.

 Instead, give them a lot of love and affection.